RohitKushvaha01/TaskManager/privacy_policy.md

 **Information Collection and Use**

 The Application does not collect any personally identifiable information.
-However, third-party libraries or SDKs used within the Application may collect certain data as described in their respective privacy policies.

 **Third Party Access**